 Thus, the demographic trend of an increased population and higher incomes were significant contributing factors in the city’s price growth.

 There have been projections New York City’s population could grow to nearly 9 million by the year 2020.
 Focusing on Manhattan and Brooklyn, those two boroughs are expected to see continued strong population growth, with double-digit percentage increases.

 One million residents are expected to be added to the city by the year 2040, according to a report put out by the Center for Urban Real Estate at Columbia University in 2013.
 To put this in perspective, this is greater than the entire population of San Francisco.

 This will no doubt pressure the city’s housing supply.
 Current projects such as Hudson Yards will not be enough to offset the needed stock.
 It takes a while to plan and build large residential developments.

 The city’s benefits are no secret to those seeking to set down roots and buy an apartment or house.
-However, many people are drawn to the NYC for the same reasons.
-This will continue to place upward pressure on prices as demand increases, but supply from new developments does not match supply.
+However, many people are drawn to NYC for the same reasons.
+It will continue to place upward pressure on prices as demand increases, but supply from new developments does not match demand.